Prop 65 Attorneys in Agoura Hills & Westlake Village

 Under California’s Safe Drinking Water and Toxic Enforcement Act of 1986, companies are required to include a Prop 65 warning if their product is included on a list of chemicals that are known to cause cancer, birth defects or other reproductive harm.
 To hold companies accountable for warning about these dangerous chemicals, individuals can file Prop 65 lawsuits to impose hefty statutory penalties on companies that have violated the law.

 If you need to hold a company accountable for unlawful activity, reach out to the Prop 65 attorneys in Agoura Hills & Westlake Village at Bradley/Grombacher LLP for help.
-Our attorneys have more than 50 years of combined experience that can help you win fair and just compensation and keep other people safe from unlawful business practices.
+Our attorneys serve clients nationwide and have more than 50 years of combined experience that can help you win fair and just compensation and keep other people safe from unlawful business practices.

 Contact our firm online or call (888) 418-7094 to schedule a free initial consultation with our experienced prop 65 lawyer.
 During this meeting, an attorney can evaluate your claim and provide options for taking legal action.